thelfer/mfem-mgis/docs/source/user_guide/glossary.rst

 .. note::

-  We advise you not to use the direct solvers using the parallel option, this advice is is mainly due to the fact that these solvers don't scale in memory on large problems (e.g. meshes with more than a hundred thousand points).
+  We advise you to not use the direct solvers using the parallel option for large systems, this advice is mainly due to the fact that these solvers don't scale in memory on large problems (e.g. meshes with more than a hundred thousand points).
 Nevertheless, these solvers are maintained within the framework of small computations achievable on a standard laptop.